-Understanding Advanced Work Packaging
+What Is Advanced Work Packaging in Capital Construction?

 Capital projects have been around for hundreds of years, expanding in size, expense and complexity over time.
 They also have a well-documented reputation for exceeding budgets and timelines, putting the focus on productivity issues as a culprit.

-In the last 20 years, however, a different approach to project planning — it can boost productivity (time on tools) up to 25% and shave 10% off of total installed cost.
-When you take into account the substantial expenditures involved in building large-scale capital projects, this can translate into a significant impact on the bottom line.
+In the last 20 years, however, a different approach to project planning has emerged.
+Advanced Work Packaging (AWP) can boost productivity (time on tools) up to 25% and shave 10% off of total installed cost.

 Now considered an industry best practice, advanced work packaging can be a rather complex planning process — and an increasingly required one.
 With that in mind, let’s take a high-level look at what it is, how it differs from standard work packaging, and what construction companies stand to gain by implementing it.